carlphilipp/be-my-chef/README.md

 This file contains all the application properties.
 Maven will inject the value of your local.properties into this fiel.
 The properties of that file should not be modified.

+Lambock is used in the project.
+Please reefer to [lambock web site](https://projectlombok.org) to make it work in your IDE.

 ###Maven profiles
 * local: The default one that should be used in local
 * aws: The Amazon Web Service profil, used to deploy documentation and .war file on the production server